From 8 1/2 (1963) to Bicycle Thieves (1948), we rank the the best Italian movies of all time.

 8. Salvatore Giuliano (1962)

-Francesco Rosi’s beguiling drama is a predecessor to revolutionary political films like Battle of Algiers (1966) & Z (1969).
+Francesco Rosi’s beguiling drama is a predecessor to revolutionary political films like Battle of Algiers (1966) & Z(1969).
 The film opens with a shot of the eponymous Sicilian bandit Giuliano’s dead body.
 He was murdered in cold blood.
 But the narrative is neither about the bandit nor does it try to solve his murder.
-Rosi rather offers a clear-eyed portrait of how the power centres – government, military, mafia – came together to control post-war Sicily.
+Rosi rather offers a clear-eyed portrait of how the power centers – government, military, mafia – came together to control post-war Sicily.
 In fact, Giuliano himself is often relegated to the periphery and Rosi’s complex political dissection becomes the distinguishable element.

 7. The Tree of Wooden Clogs (1978)